 2. Vulnerable groups, shielding, 70 year olds and over, and care homes

-The advice for those aged 70 and over continues to be that they should take particular care to minimise contact with others outside their household.
+Yes.
+However, the advice for those aged 70 and over continues to be that they should take particular care to minimise contact with others outside their household.

-If they do go out more frequently, they should be careful to maintain distance from others.
+If they do go out, they should be careful to maintain distance from others.
 They and everyone should continue to comply with any general social distancing restrictions.

-We know that those aged 70 and over can be absolutely fit and healthy and it’s not the case that everybody over 70 has a chronic health condition or an underlying disease.
+We know that those aged 70 and over can be absolutely fit and healthy and it’s not the case that everybody over 70 has an underlying disease.

-But unfortunately, we also know that as you get older, there is a higher risk of coronavirus having a more serious impact with infection.
+But unfortunately, we also know that as you get older, there is a higher risk of coronavirus infection resulting in more serious disease.
 Complications and deaths are more common in the elderly, even those without pre-existing conditions.

 2.3 What safety standards will need to be put in place in care homes?